thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 ## Requesting a Message signature {#requesting-message-signature}

 {{Section 5 of HTTP-MESSAGE-SIGNATURES}} defines the `Accept-Signature` field which can be used to request a Message Signature from a client by an origin.
-Origin MAY choose to request signatures from clients that did not initially provide them.
+An Origin MAY choose to request signatures from clients that did not initially provide them.
 If requesting, Origins MUST use the same parameters as those defined by the {{generating-http-message-signature}}.
+The status code SHOULD be 403 Forbidden as defined in {{Section 15.5.4 of HTTP}}.

 Origin MAY request a new signature with tag "web-bot-auth" even if a nonce is provided, for example if it believes the nonce is a replay, or if it doesn't store nonces and thus requests new signatures every time.
+The status code SHOULD be 429 Forbidden as defined in {{Section 15.5.4 of HTTP-MORE-STATUS-CODE}}.

 ## Validating Message signature